23 Books That Will Change Your Life

 If you want to learn about why you do what you do with money and how to change that, The Psychology of Money is essential reading.

-The statistics, stories and advice all helped me understand myself and my relationship with money much better.
+The statistics, stories and advice all helped us understand ourselves and our relationships with money.

-Another interesting life change because of this book was understanding others better.
+Another interesting life change because of this book was understanding other people in my life better.

 3. Budget Books: Money with Jess and The Barefoot Investor

-I am putting these books together as I feel they do similar and appeal to different audiences.
+These books are listed together as they have a similar focus but appeal to slightly different audiences.

 Money With Jess and The Barefoot Investor both show budgeting plans, tips to save money etc.